Nrgsebqri/Demo_repo/README.md

 What is Git?

-A: Free and open source version control system.
+A: Free and open-source version control system.

 What is Version Control?

-A: The management of changes to documents, computer programs, large web sites, and other collections of information.
+A: The management of changes to documents, computer programs, large websites, and other collections of information.

 **Terms**